kukrik/qcubed-new-project-sample/README.md

- 1. Create web page folder in htdocs , download composer and make nstallation of qcubed alpha 3
+ 1. Create web page folder in htdocs , download composer and make installation of qcubed alpha 3

 	      -  configure composer.json with these lines:
 			     {